Trump’s lead over Biden on the economy appears vulnerable, a potential turning point

 The U.S. economy is basically half recovered from the deep pandemic recession that began seven months ago.
 Trump paints this as a glass-half-full scenario.
 The rebound, especially for jobs and the stock market, has been swifter than most experts expected, and Trump argues that the momentum will continue under his leadership but flounder under his rival’s.
 Trump is also likely to get highly favorable government reports on jobs and economic growth just before the election.

-Biden has said, however, that the nearly 14 million unemployed Americans deserve more from the White House than what Trump has delivered.
+Biden has said, however, that the country’s nearly 14 million unemployed deserve more from the White House than Trump has delivered.

 As Biden has attacked Trump on the economy, Trump has tried to hit back hard.